ae-platform / module-06 · governance layer · H3 · PI-7

 Trigger the weekly ContractGuard Vector Store reindex via Cloud Scheduler

-Manually trigger the Cloud Scheduler job for contractguard_vectorstore_reindex with flexibility_window: flexible, deadline: +12h.
-Watch the GreenOps Cloud Run logs: "Job received · contractguard_vectorstore_reindex · suite: as_suite · flexible · calling Carbon Footprint API…", "Current intensity: 138 gCO₂eq/kWh · min forecast (next 6h): 72 gCO₂eq/kWh at +3.8h · threshold: 80 · decision: DEFER".
+Manually trigger the Cloud Scheduler job with flexibility_window: flexible, deadline: +12h.
+The GreenOps Cloud Run logs show: "Job received · pillar: qtc_pillar · flexible · calling Carbon Footprint API…", "Current intensity: 138 gCO₂eq/kWh · min forecast (next 6h): 72 at +3.8h · threshold: 80 · decision: DEFER".

-"The job arrives from the Autonomous Seller suite.
-GreenOps doesn't care which suite sent it — it checks the carbon intensity: 138 right now, above the 80 threshold.
+"The job arrives from the Quote-to-Cash pillar.
+GreenOps doesn't care which pillar sent it — it checks the carbon intensity: 138 right now, above the 80 threshold.
 But the forecast shows 72 in about 3.8 hours.
 The job can wait."

 Cloud Scheduler triggerCarbon Footprint APIGreenOps decision engine